Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/index.md

 );
 ```

 In this snippet, we are calling the `RunCommand` method to spawn a child process and block until it completes.
-Relevant settings, such as command line arguments, working directory, and environment variables are specified through input parameters.
+Relevant settings, such as command line arguments, working directory, and environment variables are specified through the input parameters.

 Although completely functional, the method invocation expression above is not very human-readable.
 At a glance, it's hard to even tell what each of the parameters does without relying on code comments.